cube-drone/rt0/players-guide/src/player/combat.md

 "What if there are more than one player who can take a turn at the same time?"

 They can decide between themselves who goes first.
-Players cannot play simultaneously.
+Players can play simultaneously, with the following caveat.

 > ##### Why _can't_ players play simultaneously?
 > I'm pretty sure that there's a way for players operating at the same time to trigger some kind of infinite loop.
 > Player A gives player B more cards, which allow Player B to give player A more cards...
 >
-> If you want to speed things up, you're free to house-rule this restriction away.
+> If this happens for some reason, the GM can call shenanigans and demand that one player finish their turn
+> before the other player continues.

 Finally, each Adversary does whatever their Intent indicates that they will do.